|Legler Systems Company|||||AR System|||||Contact Us|||||Help|||||Home||||

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the ARS executable programs.
 The Windows accounts receivable programs are the same as the DOS accounts receivable programs for compatibility.
 For customer data archiving and historical reporting, the same ARS executable programs can be run from a removable disk, such as a CD-ROM disk or USB flash drive; thereby eliminating the need to restore old customer data and programs to a separate hard disk drive in order to view or print accounts receivable reports offline.

 The Database Control System by Legler Systems Company is required to support Master File updates in a multi-user environment and is included with the Accounts Receivable software.
-The ARS source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII) or mainframe (EBCDIC) environment.
+The ARS source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII coding) or IBM mainframe (EBCDIC coding) environment.
 Each AR procedure identified on the Accounts Receivable Menu corresponds to a separate cobol program.

 The AR System software cost is identified in the Software Price Sheet.